 How Our Tests Are Developed

-The first thing you should know about our test development process is that it follows very strict professional principles and guidelines set forth by the human resources industry, specifically:
+Our test development process follows very strict professional principles and guidelines set forth by the human resources industry, specifically:

 - The American Psychological Association’s Standards for Educational and Psychological Testing.